scikit-hep/decaylanguage/docs/examples/decfile_parsing.rst

 Command-line validation
 -----------------------

-EvtGen ``.dec`` files can be validated without writing Python code:
+EvtGen ``.dec`` files can be validated without writing Python code with a provided script:

 .. code-block:: bash